TL;DR: Five days between both cities is more than enough time if you’re on a short trip.

-Although it really comes down to you and your own preferences, I definitely wouldn’t spend more than five days between Medellin and Bogota if you’re on a shorter trip in Colombia.
+Although it really comes down to you and your own preferences, if you’re asking yourself “How much time should I spend in medellin and Bogota?”
+I definitely wouldn’t spend more than five days between them if you’re on a shorter trip in Colombia.

 There are just too many other amazing things to see throughout the country.